EndCar808/1DDiffusion/README.md

 ## Plot Data

-You can analyse the solution data by running the plot.py script
+You can analyse the solution data by running the plot.py script in the parent directory

 ```sh
 python3 plot.py